 This article provides survey questions examples to help you reduce or eliminate:

 - Missing data due to logic errors

-To get started on the right foot it’s important to develop a plan for your online survey which includes a questionnaire structure that works universally.
+Starting on a good path means it’s essential to develop a plan for your online survey.
+Any plan should include a questionnaire structure that works universally.
 This system should be flexible enough to adapt to the specifics needs of your particular research study.
 An online survey questionnaire can be thought of as a hierarchy that includes: Sections and Questions in Sections.

 Online Survey Sections and Flow Diagram

 - presented these in a blind list

 - if pre-qualified are re-qualified